Aleph-Alpha/pharia-engine/doc/src/local-setup.md

         mkdir skills
     ```

-    All skills in this folder are exposed in the namespace "dev".
+    All skills in this folder are exposed in the namespace "dev" with the environment variable `NAMESPACES__DEV__DIRECTORY`.
     Any changes in this folder will be picked up by the Pharia Kernel automatically.
 The `operator-config.toml` and `namespace.toml` should not be provided.

 2. Start the container: